 Managerial skills along with leadership skills:

 There is both leadership and management ability in people, now each in a proportion.
 Google sees these concepts as complementary, as they both come together in one human being.
-Like introversion and extroversion that both exist in us, but to different degrees.
+Introversion and extroversion both exist in us, but to different degrees.

-So Google points to the importance and leadership techniques alongside management concepts and techniques.
+So Google points to leadership techniques alongside management concepts and techniques.

 Feel free to comment below.
 Please hit that clap button to help others find it if you enjoyed this article.